GaryBoone/incr_stats/README.md

 The incremental statistic carry the overhead of doing the calculations of statistical moments for each data point update.
 The result is that the complete descriptive statistics can be calculated at any time.
 However, this overhead adds up, especially if the complete calculations are not often requested.

+The `desc` versions require stored data, but are optimized for rapid calculation of multiple statistics.

 The batch calculations are faster for larger amounts of data, if storage is available, for any single statistic, such as mean or skewness.
+But if you need more than one statistic, use the `desc` stats to take advantage of the reuse of the other statistics' calculations.

 This crate is designed to efficiently calculate incremental statistics.
 Although batch versions of the statistics are provided, they aren't optimized for